JanssenProject/jans/docs/cedarling/patterns/annotation-patterns.md

 ### `@id` Is Reserved

 Cedarling uses the `@id("...")` annotation as the policy ID.
 Keep it as the identifier and do not overload it with other meaning.

+It is not stripped from the results. `annotations_map` returns an `id` key, and every group from `annotations_by_policy` carries one, because all three methods read a policy's annotations without filtering.
+Forwarding "all annotations" to a browser or a log therefore ships your policy IDs too.
 Every pattern here assumes stable, readable policy IDs, because those IDs are what appear in `reason()` and in the decision logs.

 ### The Lookup Is Independent of the Authorization Method